jtcdbob/jtcdbob.github.io/_posts/2016-7-25-Leetcode-Revisited.md

 ```

 ##### 107. Binary Tree Level Order Traversal II
 Nothing much, just plain bfs traversal.
 Make sure to keep track of the elements in each level.
 This can be done by using two queues.
+Alternatively, use a `for` loop each time going into the queue.

 ```cpp
 vector<vector<int>> levelOrderBottom(TreeNode* root) {